raspberrypilearning/non-player-characters/en/step_3.md

 From the Hierarchy window, select the Button GameObject then go to the Inspector window 'On Click ()' property and click on the '+'.

-Click on the circle for the field underneath 'Runtime' and choose `Gamemaster`.
+Click on the circle for the field underneath 'Runtime', click on 'Scene' and choose `Gamemaster`.
 In the 'Function' dropdown select 'NPCText.PlayerReady' to join your new method to the Button's click event.

 ![The OnClick component for the Button in the Inspector window with values 'Runtime' , 'Gamemaster' and 'NPCText.PlayerReady' in the 3 fields.](images/on-click-inspector.png)